parMaster/geoblock/README.md

+> [!CAUTION]
-(!)
-Use at your own risk, make sure you have alternative ways to access your server before making changes to firewall (like KVM etc.).
+> Use at your own risk, make sure you have alternative ways to access your server before making changes to firewall (like KVM etc.).

 It is basically a convenient way to block countries by IP with iptables.
 Step-by-step instructions are combined into one Makefile to compile and optimize multiple ip blocks.
 Only three iptables rule added as a result, which is easily revertable.
 Two systemd services run at system startup and load ip lists to keep geoblock persistent.

-## Prereqs
+## Prerequisites

 Load countries IP ranges in CIDR format to the `lists/` folder (see `make load <country code>` instructions).
 A couple of useful lists are provided as an example.
 Multiple lists will be automatically combined and optimized.
 Remember to update lists from time to time.